prasenjit-net/openid-golang/frontend/README.md

 ## Embedding in Go Binary

 The built UI files are embedded into the Go binary using Go's `embed` package.
-See `internal/ui/embed.go` for the implementation.
+See `backend/pkg/ui/embed.go` for the implementation.

 During production build:
-1. React app is built to `ui/admin/dist/`
+1. React app is built to `frontend/dist/`
+2. Files are copied to `backend/pkg/ui/dist/`
-2. Go `embed` directive includes these files
+3. Go `embed` directive includes these files
-3. Files are served from the binary at runtime
+4. Files are served from the binary at runtime

 This creates a single, portable binary with no external dependencies.